sagemath/sagewiki_to_gh-2022-10-10/bug8.md

 = Participants (with area they would like to work on) =
  1. Michael Abshoff (merging patch, build issues in general)
+ 1. Robert Bradshaw (jmol and other 3d stuff)

 Many other people participated, but didn't add themselves here due to the rather tight schedule.